SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerCompareAnnot.md

 It isn't so much a quality check as a measure of congruency - i.e. the resulting numbers don't tell you which of the two gene builds is more correct.

  * comparison with another annotation
- It doesnt help neither to see the quality of your annotation but could help to understand the major differences between several annotation.
+ It doesnt help neither to see the quality of your annotation but could help to understand the major differences between several annotations.

  * comparison against a reference
  This case is really rare in real life.